-\item[Review Task:] All participants receive the code example with the task to identify any bugs within it.
-Note that the participants will not be aware of the precise number of bugs in the code.
-Instead, a message will explain that the code does not behave as expected when it is executed.
-At the end of the task, we can incorporate unpaid overtime as a payment component by asking participants to stay for five more minutes to work on the task.
+\item[Review Task:] All participants received the code example with the task to identify any bugs within it.
+Note that the participants were not aware of the precise number of bugs in the code.
+Instead, a message explained that the code does not behave as expected when it is executed.
+At the end of the task, we could have incorporated unpaid overtime as a payment component by asking participants to stay for five more minutes to work on the task.

-\item[Post Experimental Questionnaire:] After the experiment, the participants will receive a set of demographic questions (cf. \autoref{tab:surveyVariables}).
-We will further apply the distress subscale of the Short Stress State Questionnaire~\cite{helton2004validation} to measure arousal and stress of the participants.
-Eliciting such data on demographics and arousal will enable us to identify potential confounding parameters.
+\item[Post Experimental Questionnaire:] After the experiment, we asked our participants a number of demographic questions (i.e., gender, age, study program, study term, programming experience).
+We further applied the distress subscale of the Short Stress State Questionnaire~\citep{helton2004validation} to measure arousal and stress of the participants.
+Eliciting such data on demographics and arousal enabled us to identify potential confounding parameters.

-\item[Payoff Procedure:] After we have collected all the data, we will provide information about their performance and payoff to the participants by displaying them on their screen.
-We will pay out these earnings privately in a separate room in cash immediately afterwards. \end{description}
+\item[Payoff Procedure:] After we collected all the data, we provided information about their performance and payoff to the participants by displaying them on their screen.
+We payed out these earnings privately in a separate room in cash immediately afterwards. \end{description}

-\myPar{Analysis Plan} To analyze our data, we will employ the following steps: \begin{description} \item[Data Cleaning:] The experimental environment stores raw data in CSV files.
-We do not plan to remove any outliers or data unless we identify a specific reason for which we believe the data would be invalid.